milansherman2/Bayesian-AB-Test-Simulation/README.md

 The particular experiment I am simulating with this code are two variations of a user experience, one that results in a 21% conversion rate (the baseline or control version), and another that has a 25% conversion rate.
 In reality, we don't know this conversion rate, but we're assuming it will be better than the control as that's the point of designing a new product.
 What the simulation shows is how often the better variant will actually "win" if the conversion rate is 25%.

-Bayesian sampling is based on
+Bayesian sampling is based on the assumption that each variant can be modeled with a beta distribution with a given mean, so that as we sample from the distribution the emprical mean should converge the true mean (21% and 25%, respecitvely).